 - Permeable barriers.
 Crafted from mesh, permeable tree root barriers allow water and smaller roots to pass through.
 Larger roots, however, are not able to pass through.
 Again, if you select the wrong size root barrier system, tree roots may grow around the screen and infiltrate your plumbing.

 If you’re unsure as to which type of root barrier is best for your specific needs, don’t hesitate to get in touch.

-If you’ve got roots in your drainpipe – especially if it’s on the older side – your best bet may be to ask a trusted plumber to repair your pipes or lay new lines.
+If you’ve got roots in your drainpipe – especially if it’s on the older side – your best bet may be to ask a trusted plumber to lay new lines.
 Newer materials and innovative techniques are less likely to result in corrosion, leaks, or cracks.

 If your sewer line is cracked but hasn’t completely collapsed you can ask a drainage specialist to reline your pipe work.
 Pipe relining creates a barrier to tree roots preventing them from penetrating your pipe work and forcing them to look elsewhere for water.